English | Français

 After the enthusiastic wave of cognitive models, the traditional concept of feelings has restored its popularity in light of the scientific recognition of several contemporary models of emotional behavior, particularly the somatic marker behavioral model developed in the early '90s by the American neuroscientist Prof. Dr. Antonio Damasio and Prof. Dr. Joseph LeDoux.
 Today's view of emotions is that they are experienced at four different but closely interrelated levels: the mental or psychological level, the physiological level (the chemistry of your body / brain), the somatic level (bodily emotional feelings), and the behavioral level.
 These complementary aspects are coherent and present in all human emotions.

-From a biological and neurophysiological perspective - whether they are genetically determined, or result from a chemical, physiological or cognitive process - emotional responses are at the heart of life's regulatory processes for all living creatures.
-When present, emotions always include a bodily feeling called a somatic component, a chemical (hormonal) component, and a cognitive component - which is the meaning your mind makes of your emotional feelings.
+When present, emotions always include a bodily feeling called somatic component or morphic field, a chemical (hormonal) component, and a cognitive component - which is the meaning your mind makes of your emotional feelings.
+From a biological and neurophysiological perspective - whether they are genetically determined, or result from a chemical, physiological or cognitive process - feelings are at the heart of life's regulatory processes for all living creatures.
 It is good to know that any thought that crosses your mind without arousing any feeling is nothing but a thought, not an emotion.

 As you already know, your state of mind has a strong grip on your thoughts, your behavior, and on the symptoms of your illnesses.
 When angry, people tend to think, say, and do silly things.
 Yet, most people who regularly say or do silly things are not necessarily angry.
 Indeed, intense emotional feelings control thoughts and behavior, not the other way around!
 Definitely, your thoughts have the power to awaken your emotions.
 However, even if you manage to control to a certain degree the behavior driven by emotions awakened by your thoughts, I would not count on reason alone to suppress powerful feelings which have become a constant presence in your life.